AmandaKitSam/holiday-rentals/README.md

 - Step 5: The hosts can view a list of their rooms at the listing page and their profile page.

-- Host Calendar: reservations showing on the calendar
+- Host Calendar: reservations & prices showing on the calendar

 ## Models: